-Following the Appeal Committee hearing, the panel will notify the employee in writing of their decision and any action that is proposed to resolve the grievance raised, within 5 working days of the Appeal Committee.
-The timescale may be extended, (up to a further 10 working days or in some cases longer with the employee's agreement), if further investigations are necessary.
+Following the Appeal Committee hearing, the panel will notify the employee in writing of their decision and any action that is proposed to resolve the grievance raised, within 5 working days (excluding schools closure periods) of the Appeal Committee.
+The timescale may be extended, (up to a further 10 working days (excluding schools closure periods) or in some cases longer with the employee's agreement) if further investigations are necessary.